raganwald-deprecated/homoiconic/2012/12/end_of_days_ellipses.md

 }
 ```

+(This is an extremely simple version.
+For a more robust implementation, see the [Oscines](http://oscin.es) library.)

 And now, we have a function that adds an ellipsis to a function.
 Here's what we write:

 ```javascript